min2ha/ukwa-site/content/target/59169/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 2nd November 2017: Agriculture, Fisheries and the Rural Environment

 The Lords debate the opportunities and challenges for agriculture, fisheries, and the rural economy in the United Kingdom.in the context of Brexit